 Alcohol use affects the mind and body.
 Prolonged and excessive alcohol use can lead to nutritional deficiencies that takes time to heal.
-After eliminating alcohol from your system it’s important to embrace diet and lifestyle changes that replenish key nutrients, including vitamins and minerals.
+After eliminating alcohol from your system it’s important to embrace a diet for recovering from alcoholism and lifestyle changes that replenish key nutrients, including vitamins and minerals.

 The Connection Between Alcohol Abuse and Nutritional Deficiencies